-There are many rumors floating around that having a PMP qualification means a big salary increase.
+There are many rumors floating around that having a PMP certificate means a big salary increase.
 Are the rumors true?
 To be blunt, yes.

 There are many benefits to becoming PMP certified and a higher salary is certainly one of them.
 According to smartsheet's 2018 Comparison of PMP Salary Sources and Surveys, PMP certified project managers in the United States earn a 22% higher salary than uncertified project managers

 According to smartsheet, if you work as a project manager in the financial and insurance industries and are a PMP, you can expect to make between $114,000 and $144,000 – this being a 20-22% increase over non-PMP project manager salaries.